Equivalence of residual entropy of hexagonal and cubic ices from tensor network methods: Variational tensor network method for the residual entropy

 \section{Variational tensor network method for the residual entropy}

-The normality of the transfer operator $\hat{M}$ actually makes it possible to calculate the residual entropy directly under thermodynamic limit with the variational tensor network method.
-In this section, we briefly introduce the variational tensor network approach, explain the significance of normality, and present the residual entropy results obtained using the split-CTMRG scheme.
+The high degree of normality of the transfer operator $\hat{M}$ actually makes it possible to calculate the residual entropy directly under thermodynamic limit with the variational tensor network method.
+In this section, we briefly introduce the variational tensor network approach, explain the significance of normality, and present the residual entropy results obtained using the split corner transfer matrix renormalization group (split-CTMRG) scheme.

 In the tensor network method, the dominant eigenvector of the transfer operator $\hat{T}$ contracted by local tensor $O$ is approximated by an infinite projected entangled pair state (iPEPS) $\ket{\psi(A)}$, which consists of a uniform local tensor $A$, as shown in Fig.~\ref{Fig:iPEPS fixed point}.
-For the transfer operator of hexagonal ice $\hat {T_h}=\hat{M}\hat{M}^T$, which is hermitian, the leading eigen equation (Eq.~\eqref{eqn: fixed-point equation}) can be recast as a variational optimization problem that maximizes
+For the transfer operator of hexagonal ice $\hat {T_h}=\hat{M} \hat{M}^T$, which is Hermitian, the leading eigen equation (Eq.~\eqref{eqn: fixed-point equation}) can be recast as a variational optimization problem that maximizes